 We tend to think they’re the best people for the job!

-Practically nothing is more valuable than the loyalty of your customers.
-In fact, 2020 should be your year of customer loyalty (and retention…) The things customers value aren’t complicated either; a little personal treatment goes a long way.
+The things customers value aren’t complicated either; a little personal service goes a long way.

 And personalization is nowhere near as challenging as it used to be!